 The basic content of the course is needed by any student who is planning to continue in mathematics.
-The ideas introduced here provide a foundation for work in any area of mathematics.
-More generally, students are presented with an important paradigm as they are exposed to the sustained development of a significant mathematical area defined by axioms using theorems and proofs.
-In the process, students are encouraged to make their own evaluation of the correctness of mathematical assertions.
+The ideas introduced here provide a foundation for all upper division mathematics courses.
+More generally, students are presented with an important paradigm as they are exposed to the sustained development of a significant mathematical area defined by fundamentals of point-set topology, algebraic topology, and its application.
+In the process, students will learn how topological ideas were discovered.